FormulaMonks/universal-wallet/README.md

 Dirua provides a version of the app that connects to the _testnet_ nodes of the different communities to test out the interface.
 Please note, in-wallet exchange features will not work as Shapeshift only works with transactions on _livenet_ nodes.

-The testnet version can be found here: (Dirua @ Testnet)[https://testnet.dirua.exchange].
+The testnet version can be found here: [Dirua @ Testnet](https://testnet.dirua.exchange).

 ## License